buildpacks/docs/content/docs/buildpack-author-guide/package-a-buildpack.md

 ### 5. Package your buildpack as a file

-You can also run `package-buildpack` with a `-f file` flag to save the packaged buildpack as a local file.
+You can also run `package-buildpack` with a `--format file` flag to save the packaged buildpack as a local file.

 ```shell script
 pack package-buildpack my-buildpack.cnb --package-config ./package.toml -f file